MultiSafepay/docs/content/api/other_requests/retrieve-transactions.md

 {{< description >}}
 ## Retrieve transactions

-Get details about transactions in your account.
+Get details about your transactions under your account.

 For use cases and sample requests, see [Reconciliation through API](/accounting/api-reconciliation/).